mesosphere/dcos-docs-site/pages/version-policy/index.md

 excerpt: DC/OS version lifecycle and compatibility matrix
 ---

-This page was updated on November 7, 2018.
+This page was updated on January 3, 2019.

 # Mesosphere DC/OS Version Lifecycle and Compatibility Matrix